Hnat Khotkevych Ukrainian Bandurist Ensemble: New generation bandurists

 Hryhory Bazhul turned to the younger generation and in June 1964 he began to teach the first younger generation student - George Work, the Kharkiv style bandura.
 Gradually more young individuals of student age took to learning the difficult art of the bandura minstrels.
 The attrition rate however for the young inductees was high since there was no peer group to take encouragement and inspiration from.

 With the support of the Ukrainian Scouting movement and the conductor of the Ukrainian Choir Boyan - Vasyl Matiash, young scouts began to learn to play the instrument privately and a new generation of bandurists formed the Khotkevych Ensemble.
 In time the small group made numerous independent performances and also on many occasions accompanied the Boyan Choir under the direction of Vasyl Matiash.
 The new youth ensemble also included female participants.

 By 1970 some 19 students had embarked on learning the art, however a core group of some seven students remained and became known as the Hnat Khotkevych Bandurist Ensemble.
 They became the backbone of the Ensemble for the next few years.
-Hnat Khotkevych had taught Hryhory Bazhul to play the Kharkiv style bandura in the Ukraine, and as a mark of respect Bazhul chose to give this new ensemble Khotkevych's name.
+Hnat Khotkevych had taught Hryhory Bazhul to play the Kharkiv style bandura in Ukraine, and as a mark of respect Bazhul chose to give this new ensemble Khotkevych's name.

 As the group's popularity grew, the Ensemble became the moving force for the development of bandura art in Australia.
 It became evident that a formal school for learning bandura art in a central location with easy access to public transport needed to be established.
 Up until 1968 most new students were taught privately by Hryhory Bazhul at his residence in Fairfield West.